Wisconsin vs. Buffalo: Odds, spread, over/under - September 2

 Wisconsin vs. Buffalo: Odds, spread, over/under and other Vegas lines - September 2

-The No. 19 Wisconsin Badgers (0-0) play the Buffalo Bulls (0-0) on Saturday, September 2, 2023 at Camp Randall Stadium.
-The Badgers are undoubtedly the favorites in this one, with the line posted at 27.5 points.
-The over/under in this contest is 54.5 points.
+The Buffalo Bulls (0-0) will look to upset the No. 19 Wisconsin Badgers (0-0) on Saturday, September 2, 2023 at Camp Randall Stadium.
+The Badgers are undoubtedly the favorites in this one, with the spread sitting at 27.5 points.
+The over/under for the outing is 54.5 points.

-In this article, you can check out odds and spreads for the Wisconsin vs. Buffalo matchup across multiple sportsbooks.
+In this article, you can find odds and spreads for the Wisconsin vs. Buffalo matchup across multiple sportsbooks.

 Wisconsin vs. Buffalo Game Info